kabirulhassan/url_shortener/README.md

 1. Convert long URL into short Url
 2. User can sign up using Auth()
-3. User can see the links that are converted
+3. User can see the links that are converted in Analatics
-4. User can track the activity of the click by the number if Clicks
+4. User can track the activity of the click by the number if Clicks once signed in